MyHeritage rolled out Genetic Groups as a major new release in December 2020.

-Ancestry actually has an advantage over MyHeritage in that it shows a few DNA kits that make up their grouping.
+Ancestry shows a few DNA matches that make up their grouping.
 Unfortunately, it only shows three!
 And we used to be able to filter Ancestry DNA matches by grouping – but they removed this feature.

 My Wishlist For Improvements To MyHeritage Genetic Groups

 This is my wishlist for Genetic Groups that I think should be relatively easy to achieve.

 Give us a filter on the DNA Match List Page for genetic groups(recently added!)